dunk7/Voronyz/web/README.md

 ## Deploy on Netlify

 This project is configured for Netlify deployment.
+The `netlify.toml` file in the repository root tells Netlify to build from the `web/` folder.
 Make sure to set the following environment variables in your Netlify dashboard:

 - `DATABASE_URL`: PostgreSQL connection string (required for production)
 - `STRIPE_SECRET_KEY`: Your Stripe secret key for payments